Gabriel-El-Haddad/inaturalist-bulk-uploader/README.md

 │   └── milkweed2.png
 ```
 - Each subfolder is uploaded as one observation.
 - Folder names are used to guess the species.
-(If no guess is found, fallback on folder name)
+(If no taxon match is found, the folder name will be used as a fallback)

 ### 5. Running the Script